mg979/vim-packs/Readme.md

 Repositories are cloned with `--depth 1` (shallow clones) to save disk space.

-The default directory when installing is `vpacks` (so for example `~/.vim/pack/vpacks/start/plugin-name`), you can specify a different directory with the `dir=` option.
+The default directory when installing is `vpacks`, in the `opt` subdirectory (so for example `~/.vim/pack/vpacks/opt/plugin-name`), you can specify a different directory with the `dir=` option, or `vpacks install start` to install in the start subdirectory.
+Read the help for details.